 \begin{example} For $d_g=1$ and $\Theta=[-1,1]$, consider the polynomial cost $f(x,\mu_1,\mu_2)=5x\mu_1-2x^2 \mu_1-2x\mu_2-\mu_1$, where $\mu_k=\mbb E_{\mu}[t^k]$.
 This is a mean-field extension of the non-convex-concave two-player game studied in~\cite[Ex.~3.2]{parrilo2006games}, where we replace one of the players by a growing number of symmetric players and take their payoff function to be our cost.
 Then the value of the game~\eqref{eq:un_mfg} becomes

 which is once again neither convex nor concave.
 We then get the lower bounds for $n\geq 3$

+These are precisely the optimization problems from Example~\ref{ex:mfg_intro} in Section~\ref{sec:intro}.
 We numerically compute and plot $u_n$ and $\ell_n$ for $n\in[3,21]$ in Figure~\ref{fig:mfg_numerics}.
 Specifically, in Figure~\ref{fig:mfg_bounds} we obtain upper bounds on $u_n$ and intervals containing $\ell_n$; the upper bounds on $u_n,\ell_n$ are computed using a nonconvex solver (Matlab's \texttt{fmincon}), while the lower bounds on $\ell_n$ are computed using a degree-$4$ sums-of-squares relaxation.
-In Figure~\ref{fig:mfg_bound_diffs} we plot the error bars containing the differences $u_n-\ell_n$ against the theoretical bound on these differences from Theorem~\ref{thm:free_sym_bds}, using $k=3$ and $\|q_3\|_{[-1,1]^3}\leq 10$.
+In Figure~\ref{fig:mfg_bound_diffs} we plot the error bars containing the differences $u_n-\ell_n$ against the theoretical bound on these differences from Theorem~\ref{thm:free_sym_bds}, using $k=3$ and $\|q_3\|_{[-1,1]^3}\leq 10$ to obtain~\eqref{eq:theor_bd_mfg}.
 Note that the upper bounds $u_n$ are not monotonically decreasing.
-This does not contradict~\eqref{eq:upper-bound-fd-pops}, which only guarantees $u_{nk}\leq u_n$.
-We therefore also plot $u_{3n}-\ell_{3n}$ for $n=1,\ldots,7$, where we observe roughly the expected $1/n$ rate.
+This does not contradict~\eqref{eq:upper-bound-fd-pops}, which only guarantees $u_{nk}\leq u_n$. \end{example}